City Guides

 via Canva

-This collection of Cleveland foods is designed to spark your culinary creativity and satisfy your appetite whether you’re exploring Cleveland, passing through on your way to Columbus for an Ohio State game or headed to Sandusky to ride the coasters at Cedar Point.
-The next time you’re looking for a bite to eat or a snack to savor, check out one of these Cleveland area eateries.
+This collection of Cleveland foods is designed to spark your culinary creativity and satisfy your appetite, whether you live in the area, are exploring Cleveland or are just passing through.
+So, the next time you’re looking for a bite to eat or a snack to savor, check out one of these Cleveland area eateries.

 For even more ways to explore Cleveland, check out other experiences happening on Cozymeal.